jackyc-11/appinventor-sources/appinventor/docs/markdown/reference/components/connectivity.md

 {:id="BluetoothClient.PollingRate" .number} *PollingRate*
 : Returns the configured polling rate value of the Bluetooth Client.

+{:id="BluetoothClient.Name" .text .ro .bo} *Name*
+: Gets the name of the BluetoothClient.

 {:id="BluetoothClient.Secure" .boolean} *Secure*
 : Specifies whether a secure connection should be used.